bicepjai/Style-Keras-Tf-Transfer/README.md

  - Tensorflow
  - Image

-It is suggested to use GPU fro high quality pictures
+It is suggested to use GPU for high quality pictures

 ## Usage
 ```